MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/architecture-of-the-uefi-battery-charging-application.md

 ---
-title: Architecture of the UEFI battery charging application
+title: Architecture of the UEFI Battery Charging Application
 description: Provides information about the design of the UEFI battery charging application provided by Microsoft for devices that run Windows 10 Mobile. ms.date: 03/22/2023
 ---